 Dog’s Trust Freedom Project is one charity that offers foster care for dogs.
 The charity published the article Domestic Abuse and Pets – How Animals are Used and Abused.
 Dogs Trust and Cats Protection are no longer partnered so if you have a dog and cat, you must apply directly to Cats Protection.

-• Dogs must be from 8 months of age
+- Dogs must be from 8 months of age

-• Dogs Trust requires written confirmation that you have fled a domestic abuse environment and are in a refuge
+- Dogs Trust requires written confirmation that you have fled a domestic abuse environment and are in a refuge

-• There are forms to complete.
+- There are forms to complete.
 Like Cats Protection, there is a Service Agreement and another form to complete about your dog.
 These details will help match your dog to a suitable foster home.

-• The charity will pay for neutering, microchipping, vaccination, food, toys, treats and a dog bed
+- The charity will pay for neutering, microchipping, vaccination, food, toys, treats and a dog bed

-• Your dog will be fostered in a private home
+- Your dog will be fostered in a private home

-• The maximum fostering period is up to 6 months, with a rehome option if applicable.
+- The maximum fostering period is up to 6 months, with a rehome option if applicable.
 Foster extensions are case by case.

-• You will not be allowed to visit your dog whilst in foster care – this is safety for all concerned
+- You will not be allowed to visit your dog whilst in foster care – this is safety for all concerned

-• Your dog will be collected from you at an agreed location and not from the home you are fleeing from
+- Your dog will be collected from you at an agreed location and not from the home you are fleeing from

-• You will receive monthly updates, which include photographs
+- You will receive monthly updates, which include photographs

-• Areas covered are Yorkshire, north and east of England, Hertfordshire, Essex, west and east Sussex, Bedfordshire, Greater London, Suffolk, Berkshire, Buckinghamshire, Norfolk, Cambridgeshire and Kent
+- Areas covered are Yorkshire, north and east of England, Hertfordshire, Essex, west and east Sussex, Bedfordshire, Greater London, Suffolk, Berkshire, Buckinghamshire, Norfolk, Cambridgeshire and Kent

-• If you have a cat, please get in touch with Cats Protection’s Lifeline
+- If you have a cat, please get in touch with Cats Protection’s Lifeline

-• If you have a puppy, please get in touch with the charity direct
+- If you have a puppy, please get in touch with the charity direct

-• Dogs Trust will not offer foster care for dogs registered on the Index of Exempted Dogs, banned under the Dangerous Dog Act, or listed dogs.
-These include Japanese Tosa, Fila Braziliero, Dogo Argentino, Pit Bull Terrier.
+- Dogs Trust will not offer foster care for dogs registered on the Index of Exempted Dogs, banned under the Dangerous Dog Act, or listed dogs.
+These include Japanese Tosa, Fila Braziliero, Dogo Argentino, and Pit Bull Terrier.
 Owners of any bull breed cross or full bull breed need to supply a range of recent photographs of their dog.

-• Dogs showing aggression towards people will be turned down for foster care
+- Dogs showing aggression towards people will be turned down for foster care.

-• A full travel and veterinary history are required if your dog has travelled outside the U.K.; this may include blood tests
+- A full travel and veterinary history are required if your dog has travelled outside the U.K.; this may include blood tests

 Visit Freedom Project